Egbert-Azure/stockfish-cluster/setup-cluster/Stockfish Cluster Performance Test.md

 > Note: needs to be tested in all setups (Azure cluster, SBC cluster)

-This script allows you to specify the hash size and number of threads by adding two new lists: hash_sizes and threads.
+This python script allows you to specify the hash size and number of threads by adding two new lists: hash_sizes and threads.
 The script then loops over each combination of values of -np, -map-by, hash size, and number of threads, and runs the benchmark with each combination.
 The results of each run of the benchmark are written to the file `results.txt`, and displayed on the screen using the print function.

 ``` py
 import subprocess